coreylowman/synthesis/README.md

-# Rust Implementation of AlphaZero
+# Synthesis: A Rust implementation of AlphaZero

 This repo is a cargo workspace made up of multiple crates & binaries: